pantelis/cs652-1/google-facebook-dcn/google-facebook-topology.md

 ## Topology
 One of the defining characteristics of a Clos topology is *disaggregation* of the network.
 Traditional cluster architectures present limitations on performance and cost, usually requiring a lot more cabling and building in redundancy to cover the event of a failure.
 Furthermore, to meet desired bandwidth increases, the cost may be very significant.
 Rather than scaling up (e.g., buying a beefier box to provide more processing on the network), a Clos topology allows for the network to scale out, adding more switches to easily spread out the load across the network, and providing for multiple redundant paths to the same nodes.

-Both Google and Facebook employ a three-tier Clos topology, but they implement their topologies in different ways.
+Both Google and Facebook employ a multi-tier Clos topology, but they implement their topologies in different ways.

 ### Google
 Google has sequenced through to their fifth generation of a fabric architecture, which they have named Jupiter.
 Originally deployed in 2012, Jupiter is the first iteration of their fabric architecture to support speeds of 40G, thanks to denser merchant fabric.
 Jupiter was also slated to scale to more than six times the size of their then-current largest fabric, an upgrade which could not happen all at once.
 Therefore, unique to Jupiter was that the fabric needed to support heterogeneous hardware and speeds, as well as be able to react robustly and gracefully to events in the now very broad network.